 - Slightly dry: Xailin gel 4 times day and Xailin night at night

-- More severely dry : Hylofort or Hyabak or Thealoz duo every ½-2 hours, and VitaPos at night
+- More severely dry : Hyloforte, VISUXL, or Thealoz duo every ½-2 hours, Clinitas (sodium hyaluronate 0.4% preservative-free) AND VitaPos at night

-- This treatment takes about 4 weeks to work maximally
+- This treatment takes about 4 weeks to work best

 - http://www.goodhopeeyeclinic.org.uk/blepharitis.htm#lc lid cleaning